telerik/blazor-docs/getting-started/vs-code-integration/new-project-wizard.md

 The **Create New Project** wizard provides two options to start you project:

-* **Start from Blank Project** - allows you to create a blank project that is pre-configured for the Progress® Telerik® UI for Blazor components.
+* **Start from Blank App** - allows you to create a blank project that is pre-configured for the Progress® Telerik® UI for Blazor components.
 You can select and add sample pages to get started (a Grid with CRUD operations form a service, a Form, Charts).

 * **Start from Template** - the wizard provides a set of predefined project templates:
-    * **CRUD, Form, Chart**&mdash;A small app that showcases the Telerik UI Data Grid, Chart, and forms validation.
-The Grid also uses a basic CRUD service which is a common pattern for data updates in real applications.
+    * **CRUD, Form, Chart**&mdash;A small app that showcases the Telerik UI Data Grid, Chart, and Form validation.
+The Data Grid also uses a basic CRUD service (a common pattern for data updates in production-ready applications).
     * **Dashboard**&mdash;A basic dashboard that showcases the Telerik UI TileLayout component and how individual blocks (tiles) can fetch data.
     * **Admin**&mdash;A small app that showcases a dashboard for administrators.
 The app uses some of the main Telerik UI components like the [Data Grid]({%slug grid-overview%}), [Chart]({%slug components/chart/overview%}), [TileLayout]({%slug tilelayout-overview%}), [Form]({%slug form-overview%}), and more.